 Nvidia (NVDA) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the maker of graphics chips for gaming and artificial intelligence had gained 14.43% in the past month.
-In that same time, the Computer and Technology sector gained 8.52%, while the S&P 500 gained 5.26%.
+Prior to today's trading, shares of the maker of graphics chips for gaming and artificial intelligence had gained 10.33% over the past month.
+This has outpaced the Computer and Technology sector's gain of 7.91% and the S&P 500's gain of 5.15% in that time.

-NVDA will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect NVDA to post earnings of $1.95 per share.
-This would mark year-over-year growth of 57.26%.
+Investors will be hoping for strength from NVDA as it approaches its next earnings release.
+The company is expected to report EPS of $1.93, up 55.65% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.65 billion, up 41.71% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for NVDA.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for NVDA should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.03% lower within the past month.
-NVDA is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Consensus EPS estimate has moved 0.11% higher within the past month.
+NVDA is currently a Zacks Rank #3 (Hold).

-Digging into valuation, NVDA currently has a Forward P/E ratio of 52.56.
-For comparison, its industry has an average Forward P/E of 36.72, which means NVDA is trading at a premium to the group.
+Looking at its valuation, NVDA is holding a Forward P/E ratio of 53.2.
+For comparison, its industry has an average Forward P/E of 38.62, which means NVDA is trading at a premium to the group.

 The Semiconductor - General industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 83, which puts it in the top 33% of all 250+ industries.
+This group has a Zacks Industry Rank of 54, putting it in the top 22% of all 250+ industries.

 Click to get this free report